davicaetano/collabcanvas/README.md

 ## 🎓 Academic Context

-This project was built as part of the **Gauntlet CollabCanvas Challenge** from Stanford CS, demonstrating enterprise-grade software engineering practices.
+This project was built as part of the **Gauntlet CollabCanvas Challenge**, demonstrating enterprise-grade software engineering practices.

 ### Key Learning Outcomes